cyanoprem/supernova-prompts/aug-2025/units/8-shop-in-english.md

 How much is this bag?
 How much is this book?
 How much is this jacket?

-Cheatsheet:
+### Cheatsheet:
 How much is this [Object]?

 ### Chatlesson:
 "Language: Default:

-message: Hey 👋, in this lesson we are going to learn to ask about prices when shopping
+message: Hey 👋, let's learn to ask about prices when shopping 💰

-- How much is this phone?
-(Meaning: How much is this phone?) 📱💰
+- "How much is this phone?"
+(Meaning: How much is this phone?) 👉📱
-- How much is this watch?
-(Meaning: How much is this watch?) ⌚💸

 image_url:
 button_text: Okay!

-message: You can make these sentences using this pattern:

-How much is this [Object]?
+message: We're going to use the pattern in the above picture to form sentences like these:

-- Example: How much is this bag? 🎒💰
+- "How much is this bag?"
+(Meaning: How much is this bag?) 👉🎒

-- Example: How much is this book? 📚💸
+image_url: Cheatsheet: How much is this [Object]?
-image_url:
 button_text: I understand.

+message:
-message: "How much" asks for the price or cost
+- "How much" asks for the price or cost 💸

-And "This" refers to something you can see or point to 👉
+- "this" refers to something you can see or point to 👉

-Examples:
+- [Object] here is what you want to know the price of.

+- [Object] can be: phone 📱, watch ⌚, jacket 🧥

-- How much is this phone? 👉📱
+image_url: Cheatsheet: How much is this [Object]?
-image_url:
 button_text: Got it!

-message: Using this pattern:

-How much is this [Object]?

-let's try some price inquiry exercises! 💰
+message: Now let's learn to ask prices! 💰

 image_url:
 button_text: Let's practice!"